 To turn into a better communicator, you need to spend time.
 You will not notice changes overnight, but if you keep working step by step, you will develop significant skills.
 Like Dave Brailsford dominated world cycling by using the marginal gains technique, you should approach your progress as a daily improvement.

-Here are some tips which help you improve as a speaker.
+Here are some tips which help you improve your English speaking skills.

 1. Don’t be ashamed to make mistakes

-One of the biggest reasons why people struggle to speak fluently is because they feel conscious about their words.
+One of the biggest reasons why people struggle to speak fluent English without hesitation is because they feel conscious of their words.
 If your native language isn’t English, you prefer speaking as little as possible to avoid any mistakes.
 You worry about others judging you and as a result, you keep your lips sealed.

-Unfortunately, you will have a hard time getting better unless you try.
+Unfortunately, you will have a hard time improving your English speaking skills unless you try.
 Without attempting to speak, you cannot improve your communication.

 Expecting to improve your speech by speaking as little as possible is like trying to learn swimming without stepping into the water.
 You have to get wet to learn and water will seep into your nostrils when you are learning.
 People might turn around to look but do not let that bother you much.